ridhamz/ridhamz/README.md

  ### Hey there 👋

-Software Engineer passionate and highly familiar with JavaScript technologies, and Cloud engineering.
+Technology-driven Software Engineer with 4+ years of experience in translating business requirements and functional specifications into code modules and software solutions

 ### 📒 My technical blogs